mehriddinsaidov/mehriddinsaidov/README.md

 ### About Me

-I'm Mehriddin — a Frontend Developer and Mentor.
+- I'm <h1>Mehriddin</h1> — a Frontend Developer and Mentor.
-I like making websites that are easy to use and fun to explore.
+- I like making websites that are easy to use and fun to explore.
-Right now, I teach web development at [Online Omuz](https://online.omuz.tj) and [Soft Club](https://www.softclub.tj).
+- Right now, I teach web development at [Online Omuz](https://online.omuz.tj) and [Soft Club](https://www.softclub.tj).
-I work with tools like React, Tailwind CSS, JavaScript and others.
+- I work with tools like React, Tailwind CSS, JavaScript and others.
-I love learning new things and helping others learn.
+- I love learning new things and helping others learn.

 ---